 We all know that parents want their children to grow up to become productive members of society, get steady, good-paying jobs, and have healthy relationships.
 It has been proven that our brains develop the most during early childhood.
 It has also been proven that people with good personal life skills are more successful in school, in their family and other relationships, and in their jobs.
 Many people believe that things like important personal life skills should be taught at home.
 However, one thing we learned during the recent pandemic, is that many parents, no matter how loving and caring, simply are NOT skilled as teachers.

 At some point in our history, it was decided that it was important for all students in our nation to attend school to learn academics and other subjects.

 Now is the time for us to include important personal life skills as a subject too – it’s that important!

-- Since parents want their children to get good jobs and learn these skills, and since employers want their employees to have these skills -- why are PERSONAL LIFE SKILLS not taught in schools as a stand-alone subject, as academic subjects are taught?
+- Since parents want their children to get and keep good jobs, and since employers want their employees to have these skills -- why are IMPORTANT PERSONAL LIFE SKILLS not taught in schools as a stand-alone subject, as academic subjects are taught?

 - Is it not in everyone’s best interest to teach IMPORTANT PERSONAL LIFE SKILLS as a subject?

 How to use santorofoundation.org

 This website is a free resource of material to help improve important personal life skills.
 The materials on this website range from individual “sayings” to a full personal life skills curriculum program called Alive2Thrive.
 To help you become your best self, please review all this site has to offer.
 It is important you pass this site along to others so they can be the best they can be, and by doing so, we will build a better society.